 Serotonin is responsible for keeping feelings of loneliness and depression at bay.
 Since the brain has trouble telling the difference between what is reality and what we imagine, we can create a flow of serotonin naturally, by reflecting on our previous successes and achievements.
 It is also helpful to notice and give recognition to the things that we are grateful for.
 These reminders of the good things in our lives, and the mental pictures that accompany them, create a release of serotonin.

 Oxytocin provides us with the foundation for feelings of intimacy, trust, and relational strength.
 It is also considered the antidote to depressive feelings.
 Oxytocin has been called the “Cuddle Drug” because inter-personal touch instantly raises oxytocin levels.
 For a quick boost of this neurotransmitter, just give a loved one a hug or a kiss.
 If you are looking to strengthen a relationship with someone at work, just give them a simple little gift, as receiving gifts also raises oxytocin levels.

 Endorphins help to alleviate stress and anxiety.
 During exercise, endorphins are released to alter our perceptions of pain and allow the feeling of a “second wind.”
 Laughter is another great way to create a flow of endorphins.
 Even the anticipation of something that will make us laugh is enough for an endorphin release.
 Planning to go see a comedy or forwarding a funny meme or video to a friend creates an instant boost.
 To enjoy a consistent flow, take several small breaks a day to feed your laugh and keep it healthy.

-Are you tired of waiting for your “someday” to come so you can feel happy again and get your smile back?
+If you’re tired of waiting for your "someday" to come so you can get your smile back,